-Sha Tin offers some unexpected rewards.
+Though it isn’t typically regarded as a top tourist attraction, Sha Tin offers some unexpected rewards.
 The Hong Kong Heritage Museum has crowd-pleasing exhibitions on everything from ancient ceramics to kung fu pop culture.
 Not far away, Sha Tin Town Hall plays host to public art and regular theatrical performances, while New Town Plaza is one of Hong Kong’s largest shopping malls — just in case you need a break from nature and culture.

 Sha Tin is served by two MTR lines, the East Rail Line and the Tuen Ma Line, and you don’t need to go far from either of them for adventure.
 In Fo Tan, old factory blocks have been colonised by artists, while Che Kung Temple is one of the city’s largest places of worship.
 In the hills above MTR Sha Tin Station, you’ll find the Ten Thousand Buddhas Monastery and the idyllic pathways of Pai Tau Village, lined by lychee trees and bougainvillea.

 It may have been conceived as Hong Kong’s first bedroom community, but Sha Tin is anything but sleepy.

 Explore the eclectic art and history exhibitions at the Hong Kong Heritage Museum.

 Learn about Chinese ceramics at The Story House of Ancient Chinese Culinary Ware.